hoopdad/hoopdad.github.io/docs/ai/_posts/2025-10-20-Safe-AI-with-Guardrails-and-OpenAI.md

 ## What's Next

-The next post will contain a working proof of concept that leverages resources commonly available in enterprises where I work: open source Guardrails.ai tooling and a popular LLM.
+The next posts will contain a working proof of concept that leverages resources commonly available in enterprises: open source Guardrails.ai tooling and popular LLMs.